wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 ### Readiness Assessment/Risk Assessment

-1. Lack of management support: Any reorganization of the enterprise during the planned execution of the project will affect the architecture process.
+1. **Lack of management support**: Any reorganization of the enterprise during the planned execution of the project will affect the architecture process.
 For example, new decision makers may question the process and be tempted to withdraw from opportunities for participants to continue their work on the Data Architecture.
 It is by establishing support among management that an architecture process can survive reorganization.
 Therefore, be certain to enlist into the Data Architecture development process more than one member of top-level management, or at least senior management, who understand the benefits of Data Architecture.
-1. No proven record of accomplishment: Having a sponsor is essential to the success of the effort, as is his or her confidence in those carrying out the Data Architecture function.
+1. **No proven record of accomplishment**: Having a sponsor is essential to the success of the effort, as is his or her confidence in those carrying out the Data Architecture function.
 Enlist the help of a senior architect colleague to help carry out the most important steps.
-1. Apprehensive sponsor: If the sponsor requires all communication to pass through them, it may be an indication that that person is uncertain of their role, has interests other than the objectives of the Data Architecture process, or is uncertain of the data architect's capability.
+1. **Apprehensive sponsor**: If the sponsor requires all communication to pass through them, it may be an indication that that person is uncertain of their role, has interests other than the objectives of the Data Architecture process, or is uncertain of the data architect's capability.
 Regardless of the reason, the sponsor must allow the project manager and data architect to take the leading roles in the project.
 Try to establish independence in the workplace, along with the sponsor's confidence.
-1. Counter-productive executive decision: It may be the case that although management understands the value of a well-organized Data Architecture, they do not know how to achieve it.
+1. **Counter-productive executive decision**: It may be the case that although management understands the value of a well-organized Data Architecture, they do not know how to achieve it.
 Therefore, they may make decisions that counteract the data architect's efforts.
 This is not a sign of disloyal management but rather an indication that the data architect needs to communicate more clearly or frequently with management.
-1. Culture shock: Consider how the working culture will change among those who will be affected by the Data Architecture.
+1. **Culture shock**: Consider how the working culture will change among those who will be affected by the Data Architecture.
 Try to imagine how easy or difficult it will be for the employees to change their behaviour within the organization.
-1. Inexperienced project leader: Make sure that the project manager has experience with Enterprise Data Architecture particularly if the project has a heavy data component.
+1. **Inexperienced project leader**: Make sure that the project manager has experience with Enterprise Data Architecture particularly if the project has a heavy data component.
 If this is not the case, encourage the sponsor to change or educate the project manager
 Dominance of a one-dimensional view: Sometimes the owner of one business application might tend to dictate their view about the overall enterprise-level Data Architecture at the expense of a more well-balanced, all-inclusive view.

 ## Data Integration & Interoperability